Scholarship essay - Free Essay Writing Tips at BestEssayTips.com

 When you treat any claim that is not your own, especially a counter-claim, present it fairly and, as much as possible, on its own terms.

-At the same time, pay attention to the relative amount of effort that the essay expends on your position versus the other positions.
+At the same time, pay attention to the relative amount of efforts that the essay expends on your position versus the other positions.
 Usually the majority of the essay should focus on your own position, so do not get bogged down in refuting other positions at length.
-Likewise, do not worry about responding to every potential challenge to your position; it normally is quite enough to include your responses to the best and most significant challenges that could be offered.
+Likewise, do not worry about responding to every potential challenge; it is normally quite enough to include your responses to the best and most significant challenges that could be offered.

 In covering the ground of your own position, make sure that you are using a high standard of evidence.
 Remember that evidence is often a quotation from another source.
 Do not cite a second-rate source, including most encyclopedias, dictionaries, newspaper articles, popular magazines, and most of the material on the Internet.
 Even a strong Internet source is suspect among readers, simply because it shows that you did your research from the relative ease of your computer rather than at the library.
 Whenever you can, find a published source (usually a book or journal article) to cite in place of an Internet source.